 The Greek Student Experience Survey Originally developed in 1986 at the University of Minnesota.
 The survey measures factors influencing chapter and Greek community support of intellectual and leadership development, values integration, and positive relationships.
 It has been noted as the premiere assessment tool for the University President’s Call for Values Congruence (Schendel, 2005).

-The Fraternity and Sorority Experience Survey (FSES) (online)
+The Fraternity and Sorority Experience Survey (FSES) 3.0

-The information presented in the summary report represents a small fraction of the entire data and is selected on what may be useful for higher education practitioners.
+CSCFhosts the FSES for institutions and inter/national organizations to distribute to their membership online.
+The data collected and presented in the summary report represents a small fraction of the entire data and is selected on what may be useful for higher education practitioners.
 For more information about CSCF and the FSES, please access CSCF-FSES 2013.

 AFA/CSCF Fraternity and Sorority Advising Profession/Community Status Survey

 The Association of Fraternity/Sorority Advisors (AFA) and the Center for the Study of the College Fraternity(CSCF) have combined efforts to capture data about fraternity and sorority communities and the advising profession.
 This partnership will allow information about campus-based fraternity/sorority advising and information about trends within the fraternal movement to be combined in one report, offering new insights into the state of fraternities and sororities today and the effectiveness of the fraternity/sorority advising profession.

 The Center has captured campus trends for the following years: 1982, 1983, 1984, 1986, 1988, 1990, 1992, 1997, and 2000.
 These reports are available to Center members.